Hong Kong court delays media mogul Jimmy Lai’s national security trial over health concerns

 “The remarks by Sebastien Lai regarding Lai Chee-ying’s solitary confinement are completely fact-twisting, reflecting a malicious intention to smear and attack the HKSAR Government,” it said in a statement, adding Lai had requested his removal from general prison population.

-The closing arguments are expected to take multiple days and it could be weeks, or even months, before the judges render their verdict.
+The closing arguments are expected to take eight days and it could be weeks, or even months, before the judges render their verdict.

 The outspoken founder of Apple Daily – a fiercely pro-democracy tabloid newspaper known for years of blistering broadsides against the Chinese Communist party until its forced closure – has become a symbol of Beijing’s sweeping national security crackdown on the once-freewheeling financial hub.